-Following its launch from the Baikonur Cosmodrome, Kazakhstan, at 0920 GMT,on 14 June, the PROGRESS MS-06 mission went to to successfully dock with the International Space Station (ISS) at 1137 GMT on16 June.
-This launch is the second Progress of the year and utilised the Soyuz 2-1A rocket variant, following the retirement of the Soyuz-U in February this year.
-The mission utilised the longer two-day (34 orbit) trip to the ISS as opposed to the quicker six hour route.
+Following its launch from the Baikonur Cosmodrome, Kazakhstan, at 0920 GMT on 14 June, the Progress MS-06 mission went on to dock successfully with the International Space Station (ISS) at 1137 GMT on16 June.
+This launch is the second Progress of the year and employed the Soyuz 2-1A rocket variant, following the retirement of the Soyuz-U in February.
+The mission utilised the two-day (34 orbit) trip to the ISS as opposed to the quicker six-hour route.

-The cargo craft carried a total cargo of 2.4 metric tons.
-This includes propellant, oxygen and water supplies to the ISS, alongside 1.3 metric tons of pressurised cargo.
-Additionally the mission also transported four nanosatellites to the ISS: Tanyusha-Yuzgu-1 and -2 cubesats (with handle) built at Southwestern State University, Russia; the 4.8 kg TNS 0-2 nanosatellite and, finally, the 53 kg SFERA-53 2 radar calibration satellite.
+The spacecraft carried a total cargo of 2.4 metric tons.
+This included propellant, oxygen and water supplies to the ISS, alongside 1.3 metric tons of pressurised cargo.
+The mission also transported four nanosatellites to the ISS: Tanyusha-Yuzgu-1 and -2 cubesats (with handle) built at Southwestern State University, Russia; the 4.8 kg TNS 0-2 nanosatellite and, finally, the 53 kg SFERA-53 2 radar calibration satellite.

-It has been reported that when first-stage impacted in its planned impact area 20km down range of the launch site, a fire was ignited in the surrounding grass field.
-Sadly, the fire overcame a vehicle that two firemen/clean-up workers were in, and one was killed with the was seriously injured by burns.
-Both workers were Kazakh nationals and employed by Russian company, NPO Mashinostroenia.
+It has been reported that when the first stage landed in its planned impact area 20km down range of the launch site, a fire was ignited in the surrounding grass field.
+Sadly, the blaze overcame a vehicle carrying two firemen/clean-up workers.
+One was killed and the other was seriously injured.
+Both workers were Kazakh nationals and employed by the Russian company, NPO Mashinostroenia.